invibeme/slate/source/includes/chekin_online.md

 nights_of_stay | true | The number of nights of the stay as an integer, i.e. 3.
 generate_receipt | false | False by default.
-If set to false, the registration receipt won't be generated. accommodation_nif | false | NIF number of the legal holder of the accommodation, to be used in the receipt if generate_receipt is true. accommondation_name | true | The property name, to be used in the receipt if generate_receipt is true. accommodation_province | false | The name of the city where the accommodation is placed, to be used in the receipt if generate_receipt is true. accommodation_city | false | The name of the city where the accommodation is placed, to be used in the receipt if generate_receipt is true. include_ocr | true | Indicates whether the OCR Service is included or not.
+If set to false, the registration receipt won't be generated. accommodation_nif | false | NIF number of the legal holder of the accommodation, to be used in the receipt if generate_receipt is true. accommondation_name | false | The property name, to be used in the receipt if generate_receipt is true. accommodation_province | false | The name of the city where the accommodation is placed, to be used in the receipt if generate_receipt is true. accommodation_city | false | The name of the city where the accommodation is placed, to be used in the receipt if generate_receipt is true. include_ocr | true | Indicates whether the OCR Service is included or not.